lingtalfi/Light_UploadGems/doc/api/Ling/Light_UploadGems/GemHelper/GemHelper/executeValidationRule.md

 ================

-private [GemHelper::executeValidationRule](https://github.com/lingtalfi/Light_UploadGems/blob/master/doc/api/Ling/Light_UploadGems/GemHelper/GemHelper/executeValidationRule.md)(string $validationRuleName, $parameter, string $filename, string $path, ?string &$errorMessage = null) : bool
+private [GemHelper::executeValidationRule](https://github.com/lingtalfi/Light_UploadGems/blob/master/doc/api/Ling/Light_UploadGems/GemHelper/GemHelper/executeValidationRule.md)(string $validationRuleName, $parameter, string $path, ?string &$errorMessage = null) : bool

-Check whether the given phpFileItem is valid according to the given rule name and parameter, and return a boolean result.
+Check whether the file (which path is given) is valid according to the given rule name and parameter, and return a boolean result.

-If the file item is not valid, the error message is set to explain the cause of the validation problem.
+If the file is not valid, the error message is set to explain the cause of the validation problem.